dgcnz/second-brain/docs/100 Reference notes/104 Other/Reinforcement Learning - An Introduction - Chapter 9.md

 ## 9.6 Selecting Step-Size Parameters Manually

+“The classical choice t =1/t, which produces sample averages in tabular MC methods, is not appropriate for TD methods, for nonstationary problems, or for any method using function approximation.”
+(Sutton and Barto, 2020, p.
+244)

 > [!NOTE] Equation 9.19
 >  Suppose you wanted to learn in about $\tau$ experiences with substantially the same feature vector.
 A good rule of thumb for setting the step-size parameter of *linear SGD methods* is: